Lomemoraine/My_Instagram/README.md

 * Css and Boostrap
 * PostgreSQL
 ## Known Bugs
+* A user cannot update their profile before atleast creating one post
-* If you encounter any bug while using the application ,suggestions are invited.
+* If you encounter any other bug while using the application ,suggestions are invited.
 ## License
 * *MIT License:*